FrankKair/polyglot-euler/CONTRIBUTING.md

 When submitting pull requests in a particular programming language, this document is a reference.
 This pattern / framework was adopted to facilitate comparisons between solutions.

+### Pull Request / Files

+Pull requests should be named with the language and Euler problem, like: "C++ 036", "Rust 006".

+You should add the programming language tag as well.

+Files should be named following the pattern p001.cpp, p035.rs, p110.swift, etc.

 ### C

 ```c